Arrange presents around the tree.

 Ed Elf: Low centre of gravity.
 That’s not a dig is it Mrs. C?

 Also today, manage – if the budget allows – to make provision today for your Christmas charity donations.
 You might want to donate money online, make a gift of your donation and pop the receipt in a gift card, select items to take to a charity shop or buy a gift for a local children’s charity toy drive.
 We have much more on this on our Charity page, so please do what you can.
-And if all you manage is to organise the charity bit and not the laying out of presents under the tree, maybe you can curl up and watch our recommended films for the day.
+And if all you manage is to organise the charity bit and not the laying out of presents under the tree, maybe you can curl up and watch our recommended films and television shows.

 - Get organised with your planned charity donations.